Typhoon Chan-hom (2009): Vietnam

 As Chan-hom formed in the South China Sea Vietnamese officials warned 17,793 vessels, with a total of 83,032 fishermen on board the ships, to avoid areas near the tropical storm.
 Fourteen provinces along the country's coastline were warned by the coast guard about the storm by May 5.
 All ships that were already at port were prohibited from leaving shore due to high seas up to 7 m.

 Philippines

-PAGASA warned residents living in low-lying areas and near mountain slopes to take all the necessary precautions against possible flashfloods and landslides.
-Also, President Arroyo has instructed the National Disaster Coordinating Council (NDCC) to provide the public hourly updates on the entry of typhoon Emong.
-The Pangasinan Disaster Coordinating Council issued advisories on Pangasinan to be ready for Chan-hom as the storm is continuously moving in the province.
-PAGASA also warned those living under warning signal no. 2 and 3 to be alert for possible landslides, flashfloods and storm surge.
-These storm signals remained mostly in force over Northern and Central Luzon, where PAGASA forecasted Emong would make landfall, on May 7.
+PAGASA warned residents living in low-lying areas and near mountain slopes to take all necessary precautions against possible flashfloods and landslides.
+President Arroyo instructed the National Disaster Coordinating Council (NDCC; now National Disaster Risk Reduction and Management Council or NDRRMC) to provide public hourly updates on the entry of typhoon Emong.
+The Pangasinan Disaster Coordinating Council issued advisories on Pangasinan to be ready for Chan-hom as the storm was continuously moving in the province.
+PAGASA also warned those living under warning signal no. 2 and 3 to be alert for possible landslides, flash floods and storm surge.
+These storm signals remained mostly in force over Northern and Central Luzon, where PAGASA forecasted that Emong would make landfall on May 7.